 Educational Integration

-The first student project saw two teams of mechanical engineering students at ÉTS design a jig to support QAM's Avro CF-100 canuck to facilitate structural repairs and reinstallation of the landing gear on this rare jet fighter.
-This first initiative perfectly illustrates the vision of integrating the educational community into MAQ projects.
+The first of these involved designing a jig to support QAM’s Avro CF-100 to facilitate structural repairs and reinstallation of the landing gear on this rare jet fighter.

 The two ground power units being restored by ÉNA student volunteers.